-Further guidance and assistance can be provided by the Head of Finance Governance & Assurance (s151 Officer) and Monitoring Officer, provided that requesting this assistance will not result in alerting those responsible for any serious offence (where the breach is in relation to such an offence).
+Further guidance and assistance can be provided by the Head of People Support Services and Fire Authority's Monitoring Officer, provided that requesting this assistance will not result in alerting those responsible for any serious offence (where the breach is in relation to such an offence).

-3.2 Clarification when a breach is suspected
+3.2.
+Clarification when a breach is suspected

 Individuals need to have reasonable cause to believe that a breach has occurred, not just a suspicion.
 Where a breach is suspected the individual should carry out further checks to confirm the breach has occurred.
-Where the individual does not know the facts or events, it will usually be appropriate to check with the Strategicu Enabler for Resources as 151 Officer or the Deputy 151 Officer, the Monitoring Officer, a member if the Pension Board or others who are able to explain what has happened.
+Where the individual does not know the facts or events, it will usually be appropriate to check with the Pensions Team, the Head of People Support, the Monitoring Officer, a member of the Pension Board or others who are able to explain what has happened.

 However, there are some instances where it would not be appropriate to make further checks, for example, if the individual has become aware of theft, suspected fraud or another serious offence and they are also aware that by making further checks there is a risk of either alerting those involved or hampering the actions of the police or a regulatory authority.
-In these cases The Pensions Regulator should be contacted without delay.
+In these cases, The Pensions Regulator should be contacted without delay.

-3.3 Determining whether the breach is likely to be of material significanceTo decide whether a breach is likely to be of material significance an individual should consider the following, both separately and collectively:
+3.3.
+Determining whether the breach is likely to be of material significance

+To decide whether a breach is likely to be of material significance an individual should consider the following, both separately and collectively:

-- cause of the breach (what made it happen); - effect of the breach (the consequence(s) of the breach); - reaction to the breach; and wider implications of the breach.
+- cause of the breach (what made it happen); - effect of the breach (the consequence(s) of the breach);

+- reaction to the breach; and - wider implications of the breach.